BYU-Granite/Granite-Technical-Training/Getting-Started.md

 These remote online courses are recommended for all technical team members.

-Taking the full set here will require 18 training credits.
+Taking the full set will require 18 training credits.

 | Training Title | Duration (hours) | Type | Credits | Description | Link |
 | --- | --- | --- | --- | -------- | --- |